 Last year, Dave Camp, the chairman of the House Ways and Means Committee, proposed a top corporate rate of 25 percent without saying how he would pay for the tax cut.
 Mitt Romney has done somewhat better, calling for a 25 percent rate to be coupled with “broadening” the corporate tax base, which generally means closing loopholes.
 But he has yet to say which tax breaks he would end.

 Excuse me, but people pay for taxes; no one “pays for” a tax cut.
 And here’s the sneaky part.
-“Broadening” any tax base, corporate or personal, always means the same thing: Make the less wealthy, less profitable, lower income businesses and people pay more.
+“Broadening” any tax base, corporate or personal, always means the same thing: Make the less wealthy, less profitable; small businesses and “small” people pay more.
 It’s another right wing, 1% attack on the 99%.

 Serious reform requires specific proposals, tough trade-offs and hard numbers attached.
 Without all of those, this effort could too easily be hijacked by powerful corporations and their high-paid lobbyists.

-Oh, we certainly don’t want any government plans to be hijacked by the rich and powerful, now do we?
+The NY Times pretends not to want any government plans to be hijacked by the rich and powerful.
 Let’s face it.
 Corporations do not pay for anything.
-They simply transfer money from customers to employees, shareholders and the government.
+They simply transfer money from customers to employees, suppliers, shareholders and the government.

 There is no magic to this transfer.
-The more money that goes to the government, the less will go to employees and shareholders.
+The more money that goes to the government, the less will go to employees, suppliers and shareholders.

-So what is your preference: Send money to the government, which has no use for it whatsoever, so will destroy it?
-Or send more money to shareholders and employees, who will spend and invest the money, thereby growing the economy?
+So what is our preference: Send more money to the government, which has no use for it, or send more money to shareholders and employees, who will spend and invest the money, thereby growing the economy?

 Take your choice.